stdevPavelmc/mailad/README.md

     - Port 25 (SMTP) is used to receive incoming traffic from the outside world or from a mail gateway.
     - Port 587 (SUBMISSION) is used to receive emails from the users to deliver locally or relay to other servers.
     - Port 465 (SMTPS) is used like the 587 but is only enabled as a legacy option, it's use is discourage in favor of the port 587.
+    - Port 993 (IMAPS) the preffered metod to retrieve the email form the server.
+    - Port 995 (POP3S) used like the 993, but discouraged as IMAPS is better (unless you are in a very slow link)

 ## How to install or try it?